nice-devone/nice-cxone-mobile-sample-ios/README.md

 ```

 ### Set Device Token
-It is necessary to register device to be able to use push notifications.
-For this case, the SDK provides two methods - [first](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/sdklibrary/protocols/customerprovider.htm) uses a *String* representation of the token, [second](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/sdklibrary/protocols/customerprovider.htm) uses `Data` data type.
+It is necessary to register the device to be able to use push notifications.
+For this case the SDK provides two methods `CustomerProvider.setDeviceToken(_:)` - the first one uses a *String* representation of the token, the second one uses the `Data` datatype.
 ```swift
 func application(_ application: UIApplication, didRegisterForRemoteNotificationsWithDeviceToken deviceToken: Data) {
     CXoneChat.shared.customer.setDeviceToken(deviceToken)